jet/equinox/README.md

   NOTE: (There are more advanced forms that allow the `decide` function to be `Async` and/or to also return a `'result` which will be yielded to the caller driving the Decision as the return value of the `Transact` function).

-### So what kind of a thing is a Decider then?
+#### So what kind of a thing is a Decider then?

-So, what is a Decider then?
-A marketing term?
+Is it a marketing term?
 Jérémie's way of explaining an app?

 I'd present the fact that Equinox:
 - was initially generalised and extracted from working code using ESDB in (by most measures) a successful startup written in a mix of F# and C# by the usual mix of devs, experience levels, awareness of event sourcing patterns and language/domain backgrounds